-Issuance for Services.
-Pursuant to an agreement reached on May 14, 2014 with a London-based corporate finance firm that assisted us in connection with our major capital raising efforts, we issued 248,800 Shares for services rendered by such firm.
-The issuance of these Shares is claimed to be exempt pursuant to Section 4(2) of the Act and Rule 506 of Regulation D under the Act.
-No advertising or general solicitation was employed in offering these securities.
-The offering and sale was made only to asingle accredited investor, and subsequent transfers were restricted in accordance with the requirements of the Act.
-None of the securities the issuances of which are described in this paragraph were registered under the Act, and none may not be offered or sold in the United States in the absence of an effective registration statement or exemption from registration requirements.
+On December 29, 2014 the Company issued 302,000 Common Shares at a deemed fair market value of \$.30 per share to William Begley, in exchange for the cancellation of all Promissory Notes owed to him having an aggregate principal amount of \$90,600.
+The issuance of these Common Shares is claimed to be exempt pursuant to Section 4(2) of the Act and Rule 506 of Regulation D under the Act.
+No advertising or general solicitation was employed in offering these Common Shares.
+The offering and sale was made to a single accredited investor, and subsequent transfers were restricted in accordance with the requirements of the Act.